-Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.

 Age and medical condition

-- Type of cancer suspected
+Type of cancer suspected

-- Previous test results
+Previous test results

-During this procedure, performed under local (numbing) or general anesthetic, the doctor removes the suspicious tissue using techniques that test the thickness of the cancer and its margins (healthy tissue around the lesion).
-The tissue sample is sent to a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) who determines if the sample contains cancer and, if so, which type.
-The amount of normal tissue removed around the cancer depends on its thickness.
+During this procedure, performed under local (numbing) or general anesthetic, the doctor removes the suspicious tissue using techniques that test the thickness of the cancer and its margins.
+The margins are the healthy tissue around the lesion.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The amount of healthy tissue removed around the cancer depends on its thickness.
 Further treatment beyond the biopsy may not be necessary if the entire growth is removed.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Positron emission tomography (PET) scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that produce the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
+After diagnostic tests are done, your doctor will review all of the results with you.
+If the diagnosis is cancer, these results also help the doctor describe the cancer.
+This is called staging.